sabramedia/pigeonwp/README.txt

 = Installing and activating the plugin via your WordPress dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'wp-pigeon'
+2. Search for 'pigeon'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard

 = Installing and activating the plugin via FTP =

-1. Download `wp-pigeon.zip`
+1. Download `pigeon.zip`
-2. Extract the `wp-pigeon` directory to your computer
+2. Extract the `pigeon` directory to your computer
-3. Upload the `wp-pigeon` directory to the `/wp-content/plugins/` directory
+3. Upload the `pigeon` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Changelog ==